Air Compressor Bogs Down – Solutions & Diagnosing Problems

 If you opt for tearing down the compressor pump, depending on the age of the compressor and level of use (ie; did you forget to put oil in a lubed compressor?) you may want to replace the piston ring, valve plate, and ALL gaskets to ensure that when you reassemble the pump, none of these items can be an issue for some time.

-Make sure when you install the valve plate that it is right side up, else your compressor pump will not work.
+Make sure when you install the valve plate that it is right side up, or else your compressor pump will not work.

 One last thing, you should know the duty cycle of your air compressor and make sure you run the compressor within this time frame.
 Overuse of the compressor can be a factor in why an air compressor is bogging down.